-The Monitoring & Evaluation process, especially in data management, has been developed substantially with the effort of FRC staff, The Asia Foundation (TAF) team, and external consultants.
-Data collection and transferring tools are continuously revised to capture the most essential information, so as to evaluate FRC's initiatives.
-In addition, the SPSS database management system was introduced in order to:
+Monitoring & Evaluation process especially in data management has been developed substantially with the effort of FRC staff, The Asia Foundation (TAF) team and external consultants.
+Data collection and transferring tools were continuously revised to capture most essential information to evaluate FRC initiatives.
+In addition, SPSS database management system was introduced to evaluate the following:

-- To evaluate the progress of counselling, medical, and physiotherapy services - To evaluate the client's assessments - To evaluate the client's progress by analyzing the client's distress and adaptation scores - To create relevant tables for the quarterly and annual reports
+- Progress of Counselling, Medical & Physiotherapy services - Evaluate the Client assessments - Evaluate the Client progress by analyzing the Client's distress & adaptation scores. - Creating relevant tables for the quarterly reports & annual reports

-When developing the FRC database, foreign consultation was taken to improve the technical background of the staff.
+When developing the FRC database, foreign consultation was taken to improve technical background of the staff.
 A technical consultancy workshop was held from 19th to 23rd November 2012 with Dr. Jon Hubbard at TAF.
 The M&E Officer, Clinical Psychologist, Assistant M&E, and the External Consultant participated in the discussion.
-The following areas were covered during the consultation:
+Following areas were covered during the consultation:

-- Data Management Systems - The preliminary internal analysis of (FRC) CIF Data - The prepared outcome of internal the analysis - The next phase of the analysis
+- Data Management System - Summary of Preliminary Internal Analysis of (FRC) CIF Data - A comprehensive discussion on prepared outcome of internal analysis - Next phase of the analysis